River Washburn: Geology

-Where the valley has not been flooded to make reservoirs, the sides are 'V' shaped.
+Where the valley has not been flooded to make reservoirs, the sides are V-shaped.
 The valley floor consists of solid Millstone Grit overlain with till drift.
 The drainage can be described as slowly permeable and seasonally waterlogged.
 The bedrock is covered with fine loam over clay soils and some peat soils at higher elevations on the fringe of the moorland.

 Geography

 The river valley has grassland that is intensively managed for livestock.
-There are also a range of field sizes, bounded by stonewalls often reinforced with post and wire fencing plus some post and rail fencing.
-There are very large forestry conifer plantations around the reservoirs as well as at Beecroft Moor Plantation, with conifer shelterbelts at Carlhow Ridge Plantation.
+There are also a range of field sizes, bounded by stonewalls that are often reinforced with post and wire fencing, plus some post and rail fencing.
+There are very large conifer forestry plantations around the reservoirs as well as at Beecroft Moor Plantation, with conifer shelterbelts at Carlhow Ridge Plantation.
 Deciduous tree clumps can be found around settlements.
-Ancient Semi-Natural woodland can still be seen at Blubberhouses, Folly Hall Wood, Hanging Wood and Ellers Wood.
+Ancient semi-natural woodland can still be seen at Blubberhouses, Folly Hall Wood, Hanging Wood and Ellers Wood.
 There is evidence of past quarrying of local stone for buildings and walls.

-The river valley is crossed by the Harrogate Dales Way Link.
+The river valley is crossed by the Harrogate Dales Way Link, the Six Dales Trail and the Yorkshire Heritage Way.